 Consider large drawers in favour of cupboards as they have ease of access and great visibility.
 Think about soft-close runners on drawers and push-to-open catches on cabinets to create a seamless appearance.

 So, we have discussed all ideas and options to help you decide what type of cabinets you would like in your kitchen, but now let’s take a look at what not to do.

 - Fragile materials – While looks can be deceiving, just because a material might look pretty it does not mean it is going to benefit your life.
 Make sure you choose durable materials for the kitchen.
 Limestone might look stunning, but it is vulnerable to water rings.
-Marble is high risk for stains and etching, and recycled glass countertops might look sleek, but they chip and crack.
+Marble is a high risk for stains and etching, and recycled glass countertops might look sleek, but they chip and crack.
 Quartz is a great choice for both the look and longevity.

 - Workflow – The right amount of cabinets and durable materials in your kitchen is important but take note of your busiest areas like the sink, stove and refrigerator.
-Ensure these are well positioned for the cooks and others in your household.
+Ensure these are well-positioned for the cooks and others in your household.

 - The rest of your house – When you are remodelling your kitchen remember that it will most likely be out of action for a while, so set up a temporary area in the house.
 Be sure to protect other rooms from dust, debris and splatters during the renovation.

 - Your budget – And yes, you must think about your budget.
 Unforeseen problems could arise during the kitchen renovation, meaning costs could escalate quickly.
 If this happens, review your plans and see if there is something you could put off until you have saved enough.
 It is important to stick to your original budget or you might end up resenting your expensive kitchen when it is finished.